Occupational Pension

 Occupational pension schemes are set up by employers to provide pensions for their employees.
 There are two main types of occupational pensions:

-• transferring some or all of your pension fund to an ARF
+• Transferring some or all of your pension fund to an Approved Retirement Fund (ARF)

 More information on your options at retirement can be found on the Pensions Authority of Ireland’s website.